AdsophicSolutions/AppBlocks.Autofac.Examples/src/QuickStart/README.md

 ## Source Files

 ### Program.cs
-The Main method in program.cs configures log4Net.
+The Main method in program.cs configures logging.
+The default implementation uses log4net.
+Pass command line parameter seri to use serilog instead.

 ### Example.cs
 The Run method creates an ApplicationContainerBuilder and initializes an Autofac lifetime scope and runs the service.